“Video Chat” is improperly named. It’s not chatting at all. It’s a video call.

 Helping Only One Person at a Time

 In a video chat, you are limited to a single, one-on-one conversation.
 It’s just like a phone call in that way.
-You cannot chat with multiple shoppers at once on a video chat.
+You cannot chat with many shoppers at once on a video chat.

-On the other hand, with text-based live chat, one of the benefits is that your shoppers don’t know how many people you are helping at any given time.
-Your chat reps can multi-task, speak with more than one shopper at once, and ultimately gain more leads for your store at less cost.
+On the other hand, with text-based live chat, one of the benefits is that your customers don’t know how many people you are helping at any given time.
+Your chat reps can multitask, speak with more than one shopper at once, and ultimately gain more leads for your store at less cost.

 Tone of Voice and Physical Appearance Matter

 Another difference between video chat and text-based chat is the different communication skills required.

 With video chat, your chat representatives need to have the best speaking skills.
 They need to know how tone and body language affect a shopper’s perception of the dealership.

 In a previous blog, I also mentioned how video chat reps have to pay particular attention to how they dress and behave while on camera.
 But with text-based chat, there’s less of a demand for the chat rep to be physically appealing, and more focus on how knowledgeable they are and whether or not they can empathize with a shopper via words.